vatpac-technology/sops/docs/aerodromes/classc/Curtin.md

 | **Curtin ACD**    | **Curtin Delivery**   | **136.800** | **CIN_DEL**   |
 | **Curtin ATIS**   |                       | **134.800** | **YCIN_ATIS** |

+!!! note
+    Curtin is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 CIN ADC owns the Class C airspace within the CIN MIL CTR from `SFC` to `A015`.